 - Reward your people for any behaviour that impresses the customer, regardless of whether it leads to a sale or not.
 If you reward your people purely on orders taken or sales made, you might not get the long-term growth that you would like.

 - Add the wow factor.
 What could you do that would really dazzle your customers?
-For example, one winner of The WOW!
-Awards is a restaurant in Leeds called Gueller's.
-They keep a range of prescription spectacles, just in case customers forget their own and are having difficulty reading the menu.
+For example, a restaurant in Leeds called Gueller's keeps a range of prescription spectacles, just in case customers forget their own and are having difficulty reading the menu.

 Derek is creator of The WOW!
 Awards, as well as an international speaker and author on customer service.
 He is the past chief executive of the Society of Consumer Affairs Professionals in Europe. , full_html...